 Some front-end developers believe that the additional responsibility of functional testing could take away from the core jobs and slow down the entire process of getting the product to market.
 However, experts at any leading QA company would differ – new testing methods and tools have made functional testing a lot simpler and easier, with its benefits outweighing the time and efforts invested into this form of testing.

 Additionally, working together with the QA team means that developers do not need to focus on regression testing and bug removal.
 By integrating functional testing as part of the developing schedule, new features and time to market are significantly hastened.
 Without functional testing at the start, bugs and new features would take up a lot more time and effort.
 We will look at the top 7 ways that developers can control functional testing, and gain mastery over it.

-?
 Since timing and management of test cases are of prime importance – it would be better to create a test case in functional testing while creating a feature.
 It is imperative to be aware of some components while writing a feature – page objects for a new feature, URLs associated with the feature, and others.
-It would make sense to note down these test details in pseudo, and even though this does not create the test, it does help to remember the type of test cases required, and simply use the details to swiftly create them when required.
+It would make sense to note down these test details in pseudo, and even though this does not create the test, it does help to remember the type of Software testing, and simply use the details to swiftly create them when required.

 The quality of applications/systems/software is the responsibility of all those involved in functional testing.
 Developers and QA teams both are now an integral part of the testing process.
 Functional testing is amongst the more important testing processes – verifying the functionality of any software product.
 Businesses must partner with a top software testing outsourcing company to ensure they gain the benefits of functional testing – connect with us to work with experts across all realms of software testing.